TosbackCgusBridge-Bot/CGUs-versions/Bitcasa/unknown.md

+Sign Up Log In

+*   Downloads
 *   Learn More
+*   About Us
+*   Contact

+*   Downloads

+*   How It Works
+*   Pricing
+*   For Developers

-*   Download
+*   About Bitcasa
-    *   Windows
+*   Careers
-    *   Mac
+*   In the Press
-    *   Linux
+*   Our Blog

-    *   Chrome
+*   Contact Us
 *   Support
-*   Videos
+*   Legal
-*   Developers
+*   Media Kit

-Signup Portal Legal Terms of Service Privacy Policy DMCA Policy Pricing/Refunds Security Acceptable Use Terms of Service
+the boring stuff Terms of Service Privacy Policy DMCA Policy Pricing/Refunds Security Acceptable Use Terms of Service

 Thank you for using Bitcasa!
 These Terms of Service (the “Terms”) govern your access to and use of Bitcasa (“we” or “our”) websites and services (the “Services”), so please carefully read them before using the Services.
 By using the Services you agree to be bound by these Terms.
 If you are using the Services on behalf of an organization, you are agreeing to these Terms for that organization and promising that you have the authority to bind that organization to these terms.
 In that case, “you” and “your” will refer to that organization.